anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter04.rst

        :cite:t:`k8s-distributions` and marked (X) as conformant for the Kubernetes version defined in :ref:`chapters/chapter01:required component versions`.
      - gen.cnt.03 in :ref:`chapters/chapter02:kubernetes architecture requirements`
-     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infratructure
+     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infrastructure
    * - ra2.k8s.002
      - Highly available etcd
-     - An implementation must consist of either three, five or seven nodes running the etcd service (can be colocated on the control plane nodes, or can run on separate nodes, but not on worker nodes).
+     - An implementation must consist of either three, five or seven nodes running the etcd service (can be collocated on the control plane nodes, or can run on separate nodes, but not on worker nodes).
      - gen.rsl.02 in :ref:`chapters/chapter02:kubernetes architecture requirements`,
        gen.avl.01 in :ref:`chapters/chapter02:kubernetes architecture requirements`
-     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infratructure
+     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infrastructure
    * - ra2.k8s.003
      - Highly available control plane
      - An implementation must consist of at least one control plane node per availability zone or fault domain to